Francis Ouimet: Early life

-Ouimet was born to Mary Ellen Burke and Arthur Ouimet in Brookline, Massachusetts, a suburb west of Boston.
+Ouimet was born to Mary Ellen Burke and Arthur Ouimet in Brookline, Massachusetts, a suburb of Boston.
 His father was a French-Canadian immigrant, and his mother was originally from Ireland.
 When Francis was four years old, his family purchased a house on Lee Street across from Clyde Street in Brookline, directly across from the 17th hole of The Country Club.
 The Ouimet family grew up relatively poor and were near the bottom of the economic ladder, which was hardly the position of any American golfer at the time.
 As far as the general public was concerned, amateur golf was reserved for the wealthy, while professional golf provided competition and income for former caddies, who were prohibited by the USGA from caddying after the age of 16 if they wanted to keep their amateur status.

 Ouimet became interested in golf at an early age and started caddying at The Country Club at the age of 11.
 Using clubs from his brother and balls he found around the course, he taught himself to play.
 His game soon caught the eye of many country club members and caddie master Dan MacNamara.
 It was not long before Ouimet was the best high school golfer in the state.
 When he was a junior in high school, his father insisted that he drop out and do "something useful" with his life.
 Ouimet worked at a drygoods store before landing a job at a sporting goods store owned by future Baseball Hall of Famer George Wright.